This probably isn’t the first time you’ve heard of Pilates.

 A reformer machine has a foot bar, pulleys, carriage, and springs with varying tensions.

-All of these can be adjusted to suit your personal needs.
+You can adjust all these components to suit your personal needs.

 Essentially, instead of doing Pilates on a yoga mat, you use the reformer machine.